 In the days following, I went into work as usual, acting like nothing was wrong, and then went home, crawled into bed and cried.
-At the appointment a few days later, a different doctor confirmed the worst: 残念です(that’s too bad).
+At the appointment a few days later, a different doctor confirmed the worst: 残念です(I’m sorry).
 There was no heartbeat and no heat from the baby.
 It had passed away shortly after I heard the heartbeat.
 When he started talking about a dilation and curettage or D&C, I couldn’t hold my emotions and started to cry.
 We scheduled it for that weekend.

 I was supposed to be going for hanami (cherry blossom viewing) with my friends.
 As I’m not one to cancel, they didn’t understand why I wasn’t coming.
 One friend, unknowing of what had happened, kept pressing me until I finally replied to him: “I had a miscarriage and I’m having surgery to remove the baby.”